camilothomas/crm-poc/README.md

-# crm-poc
+# PandeApps front-end
-I am doing the front end work for a friend's Customer Relationship Management POC.
+PandeApps' Customer Relationship Management App is a progressive web app designed to serve small business owners in Rwanda.

 to run,
 use the command npm install in the client folder